Gorham School Department

 Your Right to Know

 Parents, legal guardians, and school staff will be notified of specific pesticide applications made at the school.
 Notification will be given at least five days before planned pesticide applications during the regular school year.
-In addition, for pesticides applied during the year, notices will also be posted in the school and on school grounds two working days before until 48 hours after the application.
+Pesticide application notices will also be posted in the school and on the school grounds.
 Notification need not be given for pesticide applications recognized by law to pose little or no risk of exposure to children or staff.

 The school also keeps records of prior pesticide applications and information about the pesticides used.
-You may review these records, a copy of the School's Integrated Pest Management Policy and the Pesticides in Schools regulation (CMR 01-026 Chapter 27) by contacting our IPM Coordinator, Norman E. Justice, Jr., at 222-1147.
+You may review these records, a copy of the School's Integrated Pest Management Policy and the Pesticides in Schools regulation (CMR 01-026 Chapter 27) by contacting our IPM Coordinator at 222-1147.

 For further information about pests, pesticides and your right to know, call the Board of Pesticides Control at 207-287-2731 or visit the Maine SchoollPM web site at www.thinkfirstspraylast.org/schoolipm.